Foreign Nationals' Real Property Rights

 - Provide details of other properties in Iceland that are owned by the applicant and, if appropriate, by related parties in the sense that this term is used in the Annual Accounts Act.

-- Give a clear account of his or her close connection with Iceland if the application is based on point 2 of the second paragraph of Article 1 of the Act on the Right of Ownership and Use of Real Property.
+- Give a clear account of his or her close connection with Iceland if this is claimed in the application (cf. point 2 of the second paragraph).

 - Give a clear account of the necessity of acquiring the right of ownership, or the right of utilisation, of the property and the property rights (e.g. water or geothermal energy rights) for direct use in his, her, or its business operations if the application is based on point 1 of the second paragraph of the article.
 It must be demonstrated that the size of the property, and the appurtenant rights, are related in a normal way to the business operations and their actual requirements and are not greater than necessity demands.